 New York City changed forever on 9/11.
 A look back at what unfolded.

-New York City will pause this week to remember the 9/11 terror attacks that forever altered the city and the country.
+New York City will pause today and remember the 9/11 terror attacks that forever altered the city and the country.

-The annual reading of names and moments of silence will be held Thursday at the 9/11 Memorial and Museum in Lower Manhattan.
+The annual reading of names and moments of silence will be held this morning at the 9/11 Memorial and Museum in Lower Manhattan.

 It's a somber ceremony when New Yorkers and the nation vow to "never forget" what happened on that day.